Batok: Itneg

+In The Inhabitants of the Philippines (1900), the author describes two subgroups of the Banao people (itself a subgroup of the Itneg or "Tinguian" people), the Busao and the Burik people, as having elaborate tattoos, though he also notes that the custom was in the process of disappearing by the time he described them:

+The hafted tools used by the Itneg were described as having a brush-like bundle of ten needles made of plant thorns attached to a handle made from a bent buffalo horn.
+The "ink" was made from soot obtained by burning a certain type of resinous wood.

+Most other groups of Itneg people were already being assimilated by Christianized lowlanders by the 19th century.
+Among these groups of Itneg, tattooing was not as prominent.
+Adult women usually tattooed their forearms with delicate patterns of blue lines, but these are usually covered up completely by the large amounts of beads and bracelets worn by women.
+Some men tattoo small patterns on their arms and legs, which are the same patterns they use to brand their animals or mark their possessions.
+Warrior tattoos that indicate successful head-hunts were already extinct among the "civilized" Itneg, and warriors were not distinguished with special identifying marks or clothing from the general population.

 Kalinga

 Tattoos among the Kalinga peoples are known as batok or batek (whatok in Butbut Kalinga).
 They are among the best known Cordilleran tattoos due to the efforts of Apo Whang-od.
 She was once known as the "last mambabatok (tattoo artist)", though she is currently teaching younger artists to continue the tradition.

 Common tattoo motifs include centipedes (gayaman), centipede legs (tiniktiku), snakes (tabwhad), snakeskin (tinulipao), hexagonal shapes representing snake belly scales (chillag), coiled snakes (inong-oo), rain (inud-uchan), various fern designs (inam-am, inalapat, and nilawhat), fruits (binunga), parallel lines (chuyos), alternating lines (sinagkikao), hourglass shapes representing day and night (tinatalaaw), rice mortars (lusong), pig's hind legs (tibul), rice bundles (sinwhuto or panyat), criss-crossing designs (sina-sao), ladders (inar-archan), eagles (tulayan), frogs (tokak), and axe blades (sinawit).
 The same designs are used to decorate textiles, pottery, and tools.
+Some designs even specifically mimic the designs on the garments normally worn on that body part.
 Each design has different symbolic meanings or magical/talismanic abilities.
 The tinulipao, for example, is believed to camouflage warriors and protect them from attacks.
 Ferns indicates that a woman is ready to conceive, enhances their health, and protects against stillbirth.
 The hourglass and rice mortar designs indicate that a family is wealthy.
 Rice bundles symbolize abundance.